3.9 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 vi) Equity Investments in subsidiary are stated at cost.

-43.3 Fair value hierarchy
+42.3 Fair value hierarchy

 The Company uses the following hierarchy for determining and disclosing the fair value of financial instruments by valuation techniques:

-i) Level 1 :- Quoted prices / published NAV (unadjusted) in active markets for identical assets or liabilities.
+i) Level 1:- Quoted prices / published NAV (unadjusted) in active markets for identical assets or liabilities.
 It includes fair value of financial instruments traded in active markets and are based on quoted market prices at the balance sheet date and financial instruments like mutual funds for which net assets value (NAV) is published by mutual fund operators at the balance sheet date.

-ii) Level 2 :- Inputs, other than quoted prices included within level 1, that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
+ii) Level 2:- Inputs, other than quoted prices included within level 1, that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices).
 It includes fair value of the financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined by using valuation techniques.
 These valuation techniques maximize the use of observable market data where it is available and rely as little as possible on the Company specific estimates.
 If all significant inputs required to fair value an instrument are observable then instrument is included in level 2.

-iii) Level 3 :- Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
+iii) Level 3:- Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
 If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.

-The following table provides hierarchy of the fair value measurement of Company’s asset and liabilities, grouped into Level 1 (Quoted
+The following table provides hierarchy of the fair value measurement of Company's asset and liabilities, grouped into Level 1 (Quoted prices in active markets), Level 2 (Significant observable inputs) and Level 3 (Significant unobservable inputs) as described below:

-43.6 Description of the valuation processes used by the Company for fair value measurement categorized within level 3:
+42.6 Description of the valuation processes used by the Company for fair value measurement categorized within level 3:

 At each reporting date, the Company analyzes the movements in the values of financial assets and liabilities which are required to be remeasured or reassessed as per the accounting policies.
-For this analysis, the Company verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation to contracts and other relevant documents.
+For this analysis, the Company verifies the major inputs applied in the latest valuation by agreeing the information in the valuation computation and other relevant documents.

 The Company also compares the change in the fair value of each financial asset and liability with relevant external sources to determine whether the change is reasonable.
 The Company also discusses of the major assumptions used in the valuations.